Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 - nservicebus/sqlserver/concurrency
 ---

 ## Connection strings

-The SQL Server transport is built on top of ADO.NET and uses its connection pooling mechanism.
+NOTE: The SQL Server transport is built on top of ADO.NET and uses its connection pooling mechanism.
 This may result in connection pool being shared by transport and other parts of endpoint process.
 Depending on the situation it might be necessary to adjust the default connection pool size.
-See also [SQL Server Connection Pooling and Configuration](https://msdn.microsoft.com/en-us/library/8xx3tyca.aspx).
+For more details refer to the official [SQL Server Connection Pooling and Configuration](https://msdn.microsoft.com/en-us/library/8xx3tyca.aspx) document.

 Connection string can be configured in several ways:

 ### Via the configuration API